scantist/user-docs/docs/en-US/Get-Started-with-Scantist/SCM-Integration.md

 To disconnect your SCM account from Scantist, follow these steps:

-1.&nbsp;&nbsp;&nbsp;Navigate to the profile tab and select "SCM Integration" from the drop-down list
+1. Navigate to the profile tab and select "SCM Integration" from the drop-down list

-2.&nbsp;&nbsp;&nbsp;Find the SCM platform that you want to disconnect and click on the "Disconnect button"
+2. Find the SCM platform that you want to disconnect and click on the "Disconnect button"

-3.&nbsp;&nbsp;&nbsp;Confirm that you want to disconnect the SCM account from Scantist
+3. Confirm that you want to disconnect the SCM account from Scantist

-4.&nbsp;&nbsp;&nbsp;Once disconnected, Scantist will no longer be able to access your repositories on the SCM platform
+4. Once disconnected, Scantist will no longer be able to access your repositories on the SCM platform

 </ClientOnly>